Church End, Brent

 Church End, known locally as "Church Road", is a small locality in the London Borough of Brent, north of Harlesden, west of Willesden and south of Neasden.
-Its population is predominantly Afro-Caribbean.
+Its population is historically predominantly Afro-Caribbean with a large East African community.

 The street Church Road is the main thoroughfare of the neighbourhood, which also includes a short crescent at the north end, just off Willesden Magistrates Court.
 To the west, the Dudding Hill Line and Taylors Lane Power Station separates it from Brentfield Road in Stonebridge.

 The nearest train station at its north end is Neasden and at its south end is Harlesden.
 Bus routes 260 and 266 serve Church Road, with 297 at the north end and 18/N18 at the south end.

 Church End Estate

-Church End is a deprived community with a large Caribbean and newer Somali population.
+Church End is a deprived community with a large Caribbean and Somali population.
 Hassan Farah was credited with getting four local British Somali youngsters from the Queen's Road Community School to Oxbridge.
 The 2020 COVID-19 pandemic has had a serious effect on this community.
-At least 36 residents have died, making this cluster the second worst in England and Wales.
-Many of the victims have been men, like Farah in their 40s and 50s- whole families have been wiped out.
+At least 10 residents died, making this cluster the second worst in London.
+Many of the victims have been men, like Farah in their 40s and 50s- whole families have been impacted.
 Brent has the highest age-standardised coronavirus death rate in the country, excess deaths being three times the national average.